Art Deco in Durban

-Durban, South Africa has a notable number of buildings built in the Art Deco style popularised in the US in the 1930s.
-Durban-style Art Deco buildings share the characteristic bold colours, geometric shapes and glamorous ornamentals of the global style, while incorporating local narratives and motifs.
+Art Deco in Durban represents the optimism in modernity and progress after World War One, and EThekwini Municipality has a treasure trove of notable buildings built in the Art Deco style, which was popularised in the US in the 1930s.
+Durban-style Art Deco buildings are similar and share the characteristic bold colours, geometric shapes and glamorous ornamentals of the global style, while incorporating local narratives and motifs.

 The styling of Art Deco buildings in Durban reflects the different backgrounds of the city's population.
 Some buildings, such as Quadrant House on the Victoria Embankment, emphasise the city's maritime background.
 Other buildings, such as Ebrahim Court and the Essop Moosa Building, are built in a style reflecting the interests of Durban's Muslim traders in the 1930s.
 Some of the buildings pay allegiance to Durban's long association with the British Empire, such as Empire Court and Dominion Court.

 Notable examples

 Some notable examples of the Art Deco style in Durban: